Derek Shepherd: Casting and creation

-On November 12, 2020, in the two-part season 17 premiere, Dempsey reprised his role of Derek in a dream sequence and appeared several more episodes during the season.
+On November 12, 2020, Dempsey reprised his role as Derek in a dream sequence during the two-part season 17 premiere of Grey's Anatomy.
+He appeared in several more episodes throughout the season, marking a brief but memorable return to the series.

 Characterization

-Rhimes describes Shepherd as typical "Prince Charming".
-He was planned to be a doctor who doesn't really care about anything, who lives in his "own" universe and has a big sex appeal.
-A man who is charming, devilishly handsome and the type of guy every girl dreams of, and a man that often makes the wrong decisions, and is often known as a jerk or the ultimate heartbreaker.
-Rhimes planned to have this kind of character from the beginning because he was the kind of guy whom girls fall in love with and a character whose storylines could easily be changed.
-USA Today writer Robert Bianco said: "Derek could, at times, seem like two people, warm and funny one minute, cold and self-involved the next.
-Dempsey's gift was in making those two sides seem like part of the same person, while keeping us rooting for that person as a whole."
+Rhimes described Derek Shepherd as the quintessential "Prince Charming".
+He was envisioned as a doctor who lives in his "own" universe, with little regard for the world around him, and exudes high sex appeal.
+Rhimes wanted him to be a man who was charming, devilishly handsome, and the type of guy every girl dreams of—a man who could also make wrong decisions, be perceived as a jerk, or be the ultimate heartbreaker.
+Rhimes intended for this character to be dynamic and easily adaptable to various storylines, knowing that viewers would fall in love with him despite his flaws.

+Robert Bianco of USA Today noted the complexity of Derek's character, stating: "Derek could, at times, seem like two people, warm and funny one minute, cold and self-involved the next.
+Patrick Dempsey's gift was in making those two sides seem like part of the same person, while keeping us rooting for that person as a whole."